pfzim/websco/readme.md

  - m - field with autocomplete for entering e-mail (query LDAP) (mail)
  - f - checkboxes switches (flags)
  - w - hidden field with login who start runbook in WebSCO (who run)
+ - u - field for select file, the file will be transferred as a base64 string (upload)
  - r - the flag means that the parameter is required

 You can also use * (asterisk) before the slash to indicate a required parameter.